 Dunbar was a double winner last year when he won the Irish Amateur Open and the North of Ireland Amateur championships.
 His best finishes this season are second place in the Brabazon Trophy and runner-up in the West of Ireland Championship.

 He also had top-10 finishes in the Irish Amateur Open Championship (T9) and the East of Ireland Championship (T6).

 Hodgson is the only remaining Great Britain and Ireland player from the 2009 team at Merion.
 The diminutive Englishman was the star of the GB&I team two years ago, winning two points out of four.

 He began this year by reaching the final of the Spanish Amateur.
 He finished fourth in the European Amateur Championship, reached the last 16 of the English Amateur and was fifth in the Brabazon Trophy.

-Hodgson competed at the 2011 U.S. Amateur at Erin Hills, where he missed the match-play cut by four strokes.
+Hodgson is competing in the U.S. Amateur at Erin Hills.
 Hodgson also competed in the 2010 U.S. Amateur at Chambers Bay in University Place, Wash.

 Tom Lewis, 20, Welwyn Garden City, England